the-teachingRSE-project/competencies/competencies.md

 Kay finds a position in the central RSE department at her university with a competitive IT salary.
 Although the contract is temporary there is a good chance that it will lead to a permanent position.
-Kay completes the Software Carpentry Instructor training and teaches basic research computing, while advising fellow students of her department on better programming (DOCBB and MOD skill) She also runs a seminar in the RSE Master's programme.
+Kay completes the Software Carpentry Instructor training and teaches basic research computing while advising fellow students of her department on better programming (DOCBB and MOD skill).
+She also runs a seminar in the RSE Master's programme.
 She publishes a condensed version of that in JOSE[@JOSE].
 During her teaching duties, she becomes aware of a new project in her department that requires a community managing RSE and she gladly signs to focus more on her communication skills.